Length of Programs

 - Email sent to the student’s Johnson College email address

-Dismissed students will still be held responsible for all financial obligations.
+Dismissed students are responsible for all outstanding financial obligations to the College.

 Academic Dismissal from a Program of Study